Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 == Normal Form Bisimulations in a Nutshell <sec-nf-bisim>

-Implicitly or explicitly, the main idea in all normal form (NF) bisimulation constructions, is to associate to each program a possibly infinite tree.
+Implicitly or explicitly, the main idea in all normal form (NF) bisimulation constructions, is to associate to each program a possibly infinite tree #guil[representing its infinitary normal form].
 Here, we will call these trees _normal form strategies_, that is, strategies for the _normal form game_.
 This induces a notion of program equivalence which holds whenever two programs have bisimilar associated strategies: _normal form